-My grandmothers who lived in Kansas both had small flower gardens and both grandfathers grew gladiolas.
+"My grandmothers who lived in Kansas both had small flower gardens and both grandfathers grew gladiolas.
 My mother grew bearded iris several summers when we moved to Colorado but I think my love of gardening started with pansies.
 A couple of years at Easter my mother put pansies in our Easter baskets to be planted outside - in Colorado they are a spring and summer flower.
-Every year in when the weather turns "cool" enough I plant several flats of pansies using bone meal and then sprinkle the plantings heavily with Rabbit Scram to help keep the rabbits away.-Kathy Stone
+Every year in when the weather turns "cool" enough I plant several flats of pansies using bone meal and then sprinkle the plantings heavily with Rabbit Scram to help keep the rabbits away." -Kathy

-In 2012, I was invited by a close friend and Club member, Dottie Jones, to visit Frisco Garden Club.
+"In 2012, I was invited by a close friend and Club member, Dottie Jones, to visit Frisco Garden Club.
 I don’t know if she invited me because my lawn was on life support or because she knew I would find kindred spirits, gathered to learn about plants, horticulture and the environment.
-Whatever the reason, I found a place to blossom and grow.
+Whatever the reason, I found a place to blossom and grow."

--Marlene Byndon (Club President 2016-2018
+-Marlene Byndon, Club President 2016-2018

 General Board Officers:

-What Keeps Her in the Club: " I’m from Ohio and I have enjoyed learning about the Texas soil.
+"Trying to keep my plants alive especially in the Texas heat" is Kathy's garden passion.
+Her Garden Nemesis: "I have so many rabbits and trying to find plants that they do not like to eat is a problem.
+Her Garden Cannot Do Without: "I love my palm trees."What Keeps Her in the Club: " I’m from Ohio and I have enjoyed learning about the Texas soil.
 I have enjoyed making new friends and the ladies are great."